solana-labs/solana/docs/README.md

 ## CI Build Flow

-The docs are built and published in Travis CI with the `./build.sh` script.
+The docs are built and published in Github Actions with the `docs.yml` workflow.
 On each PR, the docs are built, but not published.

 In each post-commit build, docs are built and published using `vercel` to their respective domain depending on the build branch.